JoshuaFrancisco/Universal-Dominion/README.md

 NOTE: Some files/folders dubbed under temp name known as Multiplayer Galaga in place of Universal Dominion.

-CSCI 150 Class Project with 4 other team members using Github for source control.
+CSCI 150 Class Project with 4 other team members using Github for source control & Discord for Communication

+Utilizes the Agile and Scrum Methodology to conceptualize a viable product within a given time frame.

 Unity game editor files for team project "Universal Dominion" using Photon &amp; XAMPP.